redsanket/spark/external/hive/guide/bi/index.rst

       }
    }

-With the ``HiveDriver`` class loaded, we tehn can make a connection to the HiveServer2 with the JDBC and execute the HQL statement that simply prints out tables in a given database.
+With the ``HiveDriver`` class loaded, we then can make a connection to the HiveServer2 with the JDBC and execute the HQL statement that simply prints out tables in a given database.